-The issuer deposited 1.1% of the initial discounted asset balance as a general cash reserve at closing.
+The issuer deposited $\in$ 13.75 million (1.1% of the initial discounted asset balance) as a general cash reserve at closing.
 Amounts deposited in the general cash reserve account are available to bridge any liquidity shortfalls in the payment of senior costs and expenses, and interest on the class A and B notes.
-On the scheduled maturity date, the issuer can also use the cash reserve to redeem the class A and B notes.
+On the earlier of (i) the legal maturity date, or (ii) the date on which the aggregate discounted receivables balance has been reduced to zero, the issuer can also use the cash reserve to redeem the class A and B notes.
+The cash reserve will amortize at 1.1% of the aggregate discounted receivables balance as of the end of the relevant monthly period.
+This is subject to a floor amount of the lesser of (i) $\in$ 12.5 million and (ii) the aggregate outstanding principal amount of the class A and B notes as of the end of the relevant monthly period.